 - studio/art supplies not readily available in the department or at the college

-- first passport fee for CC or CC-approved study abroad programs if the student also received need-based financial aid for the course/semester
+- first passport fee for CC or CC-approved international programs if the student also received need-based financial aid for the course/semester

 Here are some examples of ineligible uses:

 - tuition/fees for classes, labs, or field trips

 - research expenses normally covered by department and college budgets, or external grants held by the faculty